BlackDogData/blackdogdata.github.io/RULES.md

 ## ∆∇✵ ENTROPY MANIFESTO ✵∇∆

-slowhell.xyz exists at the intersection of order and chaos, where digital entropy meets structured thought.
+slowhell.xyz exists at the intersection of consciousness and code, where entropy meets structured thought.
 These rules are not constraints, but rather the boundaries within which our entropy can flow.

 ## 1. TERMINAL PROTOCOLS